Shifted Autoencoders for Point Annotation Restoration in Object Counting: Experiments

+The proposed SAE mainly involves one hyper-parameter $\alpha$, which is involved in Eq.~\eqref{eq: radius_with_distance_and_limitation} and plays a crucial role in defining the sampling area for shifted point generation.
+To evaluate the impact of the hyper-parameter $\alpha$ on our model's performance, we conduct an ablation study with $\alpha$ values set to 0.3, 0.4, 0.5, and 0.6.
+This study utilizes BL~\cite{ma2019bayesian_BL} as the baseline counting method, and covers three diverse datasets: UCF-QNRF~\cite{idrees2018composition_UCF-QNRF}, Remote\_small-vehicle~\cite{gao2020counting_ASPD_RSOC}, and MBM~\cite{paper_MBM}.

-\textbf{Analysis of Hyper-Parameter $\alpha$ in Eq.~\eqref{equation_definition_Li_with_two_limitation}.} As delineated in Eq.~\eqref{equation_definition_Li_with_two_limitation}, the hyper-parameter $\alpha$ plays a crucial role in defining the sample area.
-A smaller value of $\alpha$ leads to a more constrained sample range, which may reduce the NAE model's effectiveness in refining annotations with high deviation from their ideal positions.
-In contrast, a larger $\alpha$ tends to include more background regions within the sample range.
+The results, presented in Tab.~\ref{table: ablation_alpha}, show how different $\alpha$ values influence counting accuracy.
+Generally, in configurations that avoid overlap, we observe performance improvements compared to the baseline method.
+For $\alpha$ set to 0.6, the overlapping sampling ranges for different objects introduce confusion in the training process, leading to performance that falls short of the baseline.
+Indeed, a smaller value of $\alpha$ leads to a more constrained sampling range, which may reduce the SAE model's effectiveness in refining annotations with large deviations from their general positions.
+In contrast, a larger $\alpha$ tends to include more background regions within the sampling range.
 Notably, when the sampling areas for different annotation points overlap, it leads to ambiguity.
-This overlap challenges NAE's ability to distinguish between regions associated with distinct objects.
+This overlap challenges SAE's ability to distinguish between regions associated with distinct objects.
+Except for this ablation study, we set $\alpha$ to 0.4 for our SAE in all experiments.

-To evaluate the impact of the hyper-parameter $\alpha$ on our model's performance, we conduct an ablation study with $\alpha$ values set at 0.3, 0.4, 0.5, and 0.6.
-This study utilizes the Bayesian Loss (BL)~\cite{ma2019bayesian_BL}, and covers three diverse datasets: UCF-QNRF~\cite{idrees2018composition_UCF-QNRF}, Remote\_small-vehicle~\cite{gao2020counting_ASPD_RSOC}, and MBM~\cite{paper_MBM}.
-These datasets represent crowd counting, remote sensing object counting, and cell counting scenarios, respectively.
-The results, presented in Tab.~\ref{Table alpha}, show how different $\alpha$ values influence counting accuracy.
-Generally, in configurations that avoid overlap, we observe enhancements in performance compared to baseline methods.
-However, at an $\alpha$ setting of 0.6, the overlapping sampling ranges for different objects introduce confusion in the training process, leading to performance that falls short of the baseline.

-\textbf{Pretraining backbone of NAE for Object Counting.} Drawing inspiration from the Masked Autoencoder (MAE) approach ~\cite{he2022mae}, we explore the effectiveness of using the NAE pretrained backbone for object counting.
-In our study, we compare our approach with two existing methods that utilize the same VGG16 backbone as NAE, namely P2PNet\cite{song2021rethinking_P2P} and CSRNet~\cite{li2018csrnet}.
-We conducte an ablation study to assess the impact of the NAE pretrained backbone on these methods.

-As indicated in Tab.~\ref{pretraining}, equipping both methods with the NAE backbone results in consistent performance improvements.
-Further enhancements in model performance are achieved when combining the revised annotations provided by NAE.
-Specifically, P2PNet, when augmented with both the NAE revised annotations and the NAE pretrained backbone, achieves the most significant improvement on the SH PartA dataset~\cite{zhang2016single_SH_MCNN}.
-The Mean Absolute Error (MAE) and Mean Squared Error (MSE) decreased to 47.68 and 74.58, respectively.
-This study demonstrates the effectiveness of our NAE methodology in the context of object counting.